sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/bitbucket_server.md

 ## Repository permissions

 By default, all Sourcegraph users can view all repositories.
 To configure Sourcegraph to use Bitbucket Server's repository permissions, see [Repository permissions](../repo/permissions.md#bitbucket_server).

+### Experimental: faster ACL permissions fetching

+With the [Sourcegraph Bitbucket Server plugin](../../integration/bitbucket_server.md#sourcegraph-bitbucket-server-plugin) you can enable the **experimental** and faster permissions fetching:

+1. Connect Bitbucket Server to Sourcegraph (_see instructions above_).
+1. Install the [Sourcegraph Bitbucket Server plugin](../../integration/bitbucket_server.md#sourcegraph-bitbucket-server-plugin) on your Bitbucket Server instance.
+1. In Sourcegraph, go to **Site admin > Manage repositories** and edit the Bitbucket Server configuration.
+1. Add the `"plugin.permissions"` property:<br /> `"plugin.permissions": "enabled"`

 ### Authentication for older Bitbucket Server versions